kushal-10/inventory-dynamics/docs/single/intro_single_sourcing.rst

 Introduction to Single-Sourcing Problems
 ========================================

 The overall objective in single-sourcing and related inventory management problems is for companies to identify the optimal order quantities to minimize inventory-related costs, given stochastic demand.
 During periods when inventory remains after demand is met, each unit of excess inventory incurs a holding cost :math:`h`.
 If the demand exceeds the available inventory in a period, the surplus demand is considered satisfied in subsequent periods, incurring a shortage cost :math:`b`.

-This problem can be addressed using `idinn`.
-As illustrated in the :doc:`/get_started/get_started` section, we first initialize the sourcing model and its associated neural network controller.
-Subsequently, we train the neural network controller using data generated from the sourcing model.
-Finally, we use the trained neural network controller to compute optimal order quantities, which depend on the state of the system.
+The optimal solution to this problem is the so-called :doc:`base-stock policy </single/base_stock>`.
+This problem can also be addressed using the :doc:`neural network controllers </single/single_neural>` available in `idinn`.

-In what follows, we introduce some necessary notation to formulate the problem.
+We introduce the following notation to formulate the problem.

-:math:`I_t`: net inventory before replenishment in period :math:`t`.
+:math:`I_t`: Net inventory before replenishment in period :math:`t`.

-:math:`D_t`: demand in period :math:`t`.
+:math:`D_t`: Demand in period :math:`t`.

-:math:`b, h`: backlogging and holding costs.
+:math:`b, h`: Backlogging and holding costs.

-:math:`q_t`: quantity ordered from the supplier in period ty.
+:math:`q_t`: Quantity ordered from the supplier in period :math:`t`.

-:math:`c`: ordering cost from the supplier.
+:math:`c`: Ordering cost from the supplier.

-:math:`l`: lead time of the supplier.
+:math:`l`: Supplier lead time.